gotson/komga/DEVELOPING.md

 ## Setting up the project

-- run `npm install` in the root folder of the project.
-This will install the necessary commit hooks.
 - run `npm install` in the `komga-webui` folder of the project.
 This will install the necessary tooling for the webui.

 ## Commit messages

 Komga's commit messages follow the [Conventional Commits](https://www.conventionalcommits.org/) standard.
 This enables automatic versioning, releases, and release notes generation.

-Commit messages are enforced using commit hooks ran on the developer's PC.

 ## Project organization